Sreejet/OfficeDocs-ConnectivityAnalyzer/connectivity-analyzer/active-directory-federated-services-ad-fs-https-endpoint-name-could-not-be-resolved.md

 For information about how to troubleshoot DNS, see [Troubleshooting DNS](https://go.microsoft.com/fwlink/?linkid=63003).

 Sometimes, you might have to verify the URL that is used for the AD FS endpoint for Office 365 identity federation.
-For a procedure to determine the value to which the endpoint is currently set, see the “More Information” section of [Internet Explorer cannot display the Microsoft Online Portal webpage when a federated user tries to sign in](https://support.microsoft.com/kb/2419389).
+For a procedure to determine the value to which the endpoint is currently set, see the 'More Information' section of [Internet Explorer cannot display the Microsoft Online Portal webpage when a federated user tries to sign in](https://support.microsoft.com/kb/2419389).